 A new combinatorial construction of expander graphs was used recently to resolve a group theoretic question on expansion in Cayley graphs.
 One reason these connections have been slow to emerge is that the fields involved are quite far apart, at least from the traditional viewpoint.
 People working in one side of the Lie Group/Discrete Math dichotomy are often not aware of the relevance of their work to the other side.
 Furthermore, each field has its own language and conceptual framework, so there is often a formidable language barrier to communication.

-The program will be led by Alexander Lubotzky of The Hebrew University of Jerusalem who will be in residence at the Institute for the academic year.
-The goal of the program is to bring together mathematicians from several of the above-mentioned areas in order to strengthen the ties between the fields and generate further collaborations.
+The program was led by Alexander Lubotzky of The Hebrew University of Jerusalem who was in residence at the Institute for the academic year.
+The goal of the program was to bring together mathematicians from several of the above-mentioned areas in order to strengthen the ties between the fields and generate further collaborations.

-Information about a workshop in a related topic, "Automorphic Forms, Group Theory and Graph Expansion" to be held in February 2004 at IPAM can be found at: http://www.ipam.ucla.edu/programs/workshops/automorphic-forms-group-theory-and-graph-expansion/.
+Information about a workshop in a related topic, "Automorphic Forms, Group Theory and Graph Expansion" held in February 2004 at IPAM can be found at: http://www.ipam.ucla.edu/programs/workshops/automorphic-forms-group-theory-and-graph-expansion/.